CogitoErgoDS/empirical-research-portfolio/README.md

   Extensive use of **Stata**, **Python**, **SQL**, and **SPSS** for large-scale empirical datasets
   Reproducible research workflows

-- **Applied Quantitative Methods**
+- **Applied Machine-Learning Methods**
-  Regression analysis, clustering, typologies, benchmarking
+  Supervised learning for **classification, clustering, prediction, and data validation**
-  Descriptive and inferential statistics for policy-relevant questions
+  Tree-based models and structured model building to support typologies, robustness checks, and analytical insight

 - **Health Economics (current focus)**
   Evaluation of digital health and prevention programs